 The Biggest Mistake Investors Make

-One of the most common mistakes investors make when building villas in Greece is focusing only on land price and construction cost.
+One of the most common mistakes investors make when building villas in Greece is focusing only on the price of the land and the initial construction cost.

-Many buyers purchase inexpensive plots and then place generic prefabricated or contractor-designed houses on the land without considering orientation, views, wind exposure, or the relationship between the building and the landscape.
+Many buyers purchase inexpensive plots and then place generic prefabricated or contractor-designed houses on the land without properly considering orientation, views, wind exposure, privacy, or the relationship between the building and the landscape.

-While this approach may appear cheaper initially, these properties often perform poorly in the rental market compared to villas designed specifically for their site.
+While this approach may appear cheaper initially, these properties often perform poorly in the rental market compared with villas designed specifically for their site.

-Architecture is not simply about aesthetics — it plays a direct role in how a property performs as an investment.
+Architecture is not simply about aesthetics.
+It can play a direct role in how a property performs as an investment.

-The difference between a villa that rents for €350 per night and one that rents for €750 per night is rarely the location alone.
+The difference between a villa that rents for €350 per night and one that rents for €750 per night is rarely explained by location alone.

-More often, it comes down to the design.
+More often, it comes down to the design and the experience the property offers.

-A villa designed to capture sunset views, frame the landscape, and create inviting outdoor spaces will almost always outperform a generic building placed on a plot without careful planning.
+A villa designed to capture sunset views, frame the landscape, and create inviting outdoor spaces will usually outperform a generic building placed on a plot without careful planning.

 A Real Example

 One of our projects in Corfu illustrates this clearly.
-(See the full project here →)
+See the full Agios Gordis villa project.

 The villa was designed specifically for a dramatic hillside plot overlooking the Ionian Sea.
-Rather than forcing a generic house onto a difficult site, the design carefully follows the natural topography of the slope, maximizing panoramic sunset views while transforming what would normally be considered a challenging cliffside parcel into a series of layered outdoor terraces and living spaces.
+Rather than forcing a generic house onto a difficult site, the design follows the natural topography of the slope, maximising panoramic sunset views while transforming what could have been considered a challenging cliffside parcel into a series of layered outdoor terraces and living spaces.

-From the interior, large openings frame panoramic sunset views over the Bay, while the outdoor areas — including shaded dining terraces, lounging spaces, and the pool — are positioned to take full advantage of the dramatic landscape.
+From the interior, large openings frame panoramic sunset views over the bay.
+The outdoor areas—including shaded dining terraces, lounging spaces, and the pool—are positioned to take full advantage of the landscape.

-Although the construction cost was slightly higher than that of a typical contractor-built villa, the result is a property that offers a far more compelling experience for guests and owners alike.
-Villas that feel connected to their surroundings — rather than simply placed on the land — tend to perform significantly better in the luxury rental market.
+Although the construction cost was slightly higher than that of a typical contractor-built villa, the result is a property that offers a considerably more compelling experience for both guests and owners.

-In other words, thoughtful architecture turned a difficult plot into a villa that fully embraces its landscape — the kind of place people travel across Europe to stay in.
+In other words, thoughtful architecture turned a difficult plot into a villa that fully embraces its landscape—the kind of place people travel across Europe to experience.

-Interestingly, the owners of this villa originally approached us while they were evaluating several different plots in the region.
-At the time, they were considering a few properties, but some proved difficult to build on due to planning restrictions or site challenges that would have pushed the project well beyond their intended budget.
+The owners of this villa originally approached us while they were evaluating several different plots in the region.
+Some of the properties proved difficult to build on because of planning restrictions or site conditions that would have pushed the project well beyond their intended budget.

-After reviewing the options together, we ultimately helped them identify and secure the plot where the villa now stands — a site that offered both buildability and exceptional design potential.
+After reviewing the options together, we helped them identify and secure the plot where the villa now stands—a site that offered both buildability and exceptional design potential.

-Projects like this demonstrate why evaluating a plot’s architectural potential before purchasing land can dramatically influence both the experience of the home and its long-term value.
+Projects such as this demonstrate why evaluating a plot’s architectural potential before purchasing land can dramatically influence both the experience of the home and its long-term value.

 How to Choose the Right Plot